Adult sports and leagues

-Returning 2015 team registration period is August 11 - 31.
+For the fall season, returning 2014 team registration period is August 11 - 31.
 New team registration is September 1 - 18.
 Play begins September 30.
 Teams will play a ten-match regular season schedule.
 Teams are encouraged to play with three females and three males; however teams consisting of four females and two males are acceptable.
 Teams should plan to provide a warm-up ball if they desire.
 One ball will be provided for play per court during the season.

-Bloomington’s highest level of play, intended for teams seeking a competitive, recreational volleyball experience; additionally, players must have the ability to accurately call fouls on themselves.
+Bloomington’s highest level of play, intended for teams seeking a competitive volleyball experience; additionally, players must have the ability to accurately call fouls on themselves.

 Leagues intended for teams who desire a moderately competitive, recreational volleyball experience.